 It is very common for there to be alterations to plant pre-registration, compared with the initial design for which the performance standards were previously accepted, although in many cases differences are minor, resulting from manufacturing tolerances or changes to accommodate site conditions.
-Plant alterations that trigger the application of NER 5.3.9, will generally be assessed as part of the capability assessment.
+Plant alterations that trigger the application of NER 5.3.924, will generally be assessed as part of the capability assessment.

-Where change to performance due to an alteration is small and does not result in non-compliance with existing performance standards (such as minor changes attributable to manufacturing tolerances or to accommodate site conditions), a Connection Applicant's proposal to retain the existing relevant performance standard would usually be acceptable, as it would be considered consistent with promoting efficient investment outcomes in the NEM.
+Where change to performance due to an alteration is small and does not result in non-compliance with existing performance standards (such as minor alterations attributable to manufacturing tolerances or to accommodate site conditions), a Connection Applicant's proposal to retain the existing relevant performance standard should be accepted, as it would be considered consistent with promoting the NEO, including efficient investment outcomes in the NEM.
 Simulation studies may be required to confirm compliance and the level of performance change.